 How safe is Avira Antivirus?

+Without a doubt, Avira is one of the safest antivirus services on the market.
 Since its rise in popularity in the early 2000s, Avira has won multiple awards for its outstanding anti-malware detection rates.

 Here are a few examples: